Running on HPC Systems

 python myscript.py --comms local --nworkers 4

 Either of these will run libEnsemble (inc. manager and 4 workers) on the first node.
-The remaining 4 nodes will be divided amongst the workers for submitted applications.
+The remaining 4 nodes will be divided among the workers for submitted applications.
 If the same run was performed without libE_specs["dedicated_mode"]=True, runs could be submitted to all 5 nodes.
 The number of workers can be modified to allow either multiple workers to map to each node or multiple nodes per worker.

 To launch libEnsemble distributed requires a less trivial libEnsemble run script.
 For example: